 Happy International Yoga Day!
 Celebrated on the 21st June every year, this day honours the importance of yoga in everyday life.

-Having started in India centuries ago, yoga has become a popular form of exercise and meditation all around the world – especially in the West – and it’s well-renowned for its principles, as well as its physical and mental benefits.
+Yoga originated in India centuries ago and has become a popular form of exercise and meditation all around the world – especially in the West.
+It’s well-renowned for its principles, as well as its physical and mental benefits.
 Many people practice yoga to get closer to spirituality, enlightenment and inner peace, but overall, yoga is really good for your health.

-We know that now more than ever, we need all the help we can to ensure our wellbeing isn’t being forgotten about.
-With more time on our hands, it’s about finding new opportunities – have you been considering yoga for a while, but haven’t found a good time to start?
-Now is the perfect time.
+Have you been considering yoga for a while, but haven’t found a good time to start?
+Now is the perfect time!
 There are so many tutorials easily accessible online.
 Head over to YouTube, Instagram, the app store, Amazon, anywhere online!
-If you need a little more persuading, here are some of the benefits yoga has on mental and physical wellbeing…
+If you need a little more persuading, here are some of the benefits yoga has on mental health and physical wellbeing…

 Yoga strengthens your body, especially your joints, spine and muscles, giving you much more physical power.
 It also enhances athletic performance, but even if you aren’t an athlete, taking part in a yoga class on a regular basis will help improve your strength as you go about your daily life.